MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

+- **Data_DurationForFetchInfoFromLicensing** - number of milliseconds it takes to fetch license information from server.

 - **Data_FUserHasValidPythonLicense** - A Boolean value indicating if user has a valid license to use Python in Excel.

+- **Data_IsMultiAccountsSignedIn** - boolean value indicating if more than one user accounts is signed in.

+- **Data_PythonUserIdentity** - GUID string of user's identity used to fetch license.

+- **Data_TrialStatusReseted** - boolean value indicating if reseting of license status happened in this session.

+- **Data_UseLicenseForTrialPreview** - boolean value indicating if the license is granted by trail preview technology.

+- **Data_UsePythonLicenseTestOverride** - boolean value indicating if the license is granted by test framework.

 - **Data_UserLicenseState** - A state of a license such as Active, Undefined, EligibleNeedsOptin